kadamwhite/talks/2013/backbone-wordpress-wcbos/wcbos-slides.md

-> “[3.5] actually signifies a shift from PHP land to JavaScript land for pretty much everything we’re going to do in the future”
+> “[3.5] signifies a shift from PHP land to JavaScript land for pretty much everything we’re going to do in the future”
 >
 > <small>~ WP 3.5 Lead Developer Andrew Nacin, [on WPCandy, Feb 4 2013](http://wpcandy.com/reports/a-shift-from-php-land-to-javascript-land/)</small>